greydanus/greydanus.github.io/_posts/2026-03-19-moviescape.md

 We also generate the cast list in this step, since the TMDb gives an unsorted cast column, and sometimes the full cast list is quite long.
 For our purposes we only wanted to list the top actors that users might be searching.

-**Obtaining per-movie context vectors.** With the enriched per-movie JSONs in hand, proceeded to concatenate the fields of each json to create a single per-movie string (as shown below) and then convert these strings into vectors with [Voyage AI](https://www.voyageai.com/) (`voyage-3-large`, 512 dimensions).
-The deep fields dominate the context vectors because they have the most words, but the simpler fields (title, cast, genre) are also present and thus still searchable.
-Thus which movies end up as neighbors is mostly driven by the deep fields.
+**Obtaining per-movie context vectors.** With the enriched per-movie JSONs in hand, we proceeded to concatenate the fields of each json to create a single per-movie string (as shown below) and then convert these strings into vectors with [Voyage AI](https://www.voyageai.com/) (`voyage-3-large`, 512 dimensions).
+The deep fields dominate the context vectors because they have the most words, but the simpler fields (title, cast, genre) are also present and searchable.
+Which movies end up as neighbors is mostly driven by the deep fields.

 ```
 {title} ({year}, {decade}). {country}, {language}.